zzxwill/oss/intl.en-US/Tools/ossutil/Bucket-related commands.md

 ## Manage anti-leech rules {#section_zyj_dqg_jhb .section}

-You can set the `method` parameter in the referer command to PUT, GET, or DELETE to add, change, query, or delete the anti-leech rule of a bucket.
-For more information, see [Configure hotlinking protection](../../../../reseller.en-US/Developer Guide/Buckets/Configure hotlinking protection.md#).
+You can set the method parameter in the referer command to put, get, or delete to add, change, query, or delete the anti-leech rule of a bucket.
+For more information, see [Anti-leech settings](../../../../reseller.en-US/Developer Guide/Buckets/Configure hotlinking protection.md#).

 **Note:** For information about how to use the referer command, run the ossutil help referer command.